Climate change

 Sustainable Transport

-As part of our Integrated Transport Strategy we are aiming to connect neighbourhoods and create 20-minute walking zones which will help foster local community connection.
+As part of our Integrated Transport Strategy we aim to connect neighbourhoods and create 20-minute walking zones which will help foster local community connection.
 The Footpath Prioritisation Framework we’re developing will guide where footpath links should be created.

-Council bought eight Hino hybrid tipper trucks in 2021.
-The trucks will be used for township maintenance duties and works at sporting fields parks and bushlands.
+Council purchase two Hyundai Ioniq electric vehicles for its fleet in 2018 and eight Hino hybrid tipper trucks were purchased in 2021.
+The trucks are used for township maintenance duties and works at sporting fields parks and bushlands.
 The hybrid truck provides an increased efficiency over diesel engine-trucks, with a fuel saving of 25%, reducing greenhouse gasses.

 Council also uses eBikes for recreation trail inspections.
 These bikes allow greater access to tricky to reach areas while reducing council’s carbon footprint.